andyfeller/bespoke/.github/actions/populate_project/README.md

 As seen above:

 - `projects` can create 1 or more projects
+- `columns` will appear from left to right
 - `issues` is optional and can create 1 or more issues and project cards
 - `issues` can use [handlebars.js] templating along with the [github context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context) and `project` resource
 - `issues` without a `column` attribute will be assigned to the first item in the project's `columns` list